xmtp/xmtp-dot-org/docs/sdks/react-quickstart.md

 ---
 sidebar_label: React SDK hooks and components quickstart
-sidebar_position: 2
+sidebar_position: 5
 toc_max_heading_level: 4
-description: "This package provides the XMTP client SDK for React apps, including React hooks."
+description: "These packages provide the XMTP client SDK for React apps, including React hooks and components."
 ---

-# Quickstart for the XMTP React SDK hooks and components
+# Quickstart for the React XMTP client SDK hooks and components

+## React SDK hooks

 ![Status](https://img.shields.io/badge/Project_Status-Developer_Preview-yellow)

-This package provides the [XMTP client SDK for React apps](https://github.com/xmtp/xmtp-web/tree/main/packages/react-sdk).
+This package provides the [XMTP client SDK for React apps](https://github.com/xmtp/xmtp-web/tree/main/packages/react-sdk), including React hooks that provide ready-made logic for interacting with the XMTP network and work well with these [React components](#react-components).

 This SDK is in **Developer Preview** status and ready for you to start building with.